Warning Icon A triangular warning icon with a bold exclamation mark

 Take extra precautions

-As of 14 March 2025, a total of 173 chikungunya cases were reported in Colombo, Gampaha and Kandy (22 cases in November and December 2024, and 151 cases during 2025).
-Please see our Topics in Brief article for further details on chikungunya.
+As of 23 March 2026, a total of 394 dengue cases have been reported in New Caledonia since January 2026.
+Please see our Topics in Brief article for further details on dengue.

 Take usual precautions